rust-community/underhanded.rs/_posts/2017-03-07-mitigating-underhandedness-fuzzing-your-code.md

 ---

-The [submission deadline for the Underhanded Rust competition has been extended][submit], so let's talk more about how to keep your code working and free from bugs/underhandedness!
+The [submission deadline for the Underhanded Rust competition has been extended to March 31][submit], so let's talk more about how to keep your code working and free from bugs/underhandedness!

 [Previously, we talked about Clippy][post-prev].